bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

  * 7a.
 In the *Detailed Results* panel, select "GEM" .
 It will save the results in a text file in the "Generic Enrichment Map" format that we will use to visualize using Cytoscape.

-   * select max term size to 10000 ( = no filtering on gene-set size) and click on the GEM button.
+   * select max term size to 10000 ( = no filtering by gene-set size) and click on the GEM button.
 A file is downloaded on your computer.
  <img src="https://github.com/bioinformaticsdotca/Pathways_2019/blob/master/Module2/gprofiler_new/images/gp13.png?raw=true" alt="workflow" width="750" />

-   * select max term size to 1000 ( = no filtering on gene-set size) and click on the GEM button.
+   * select max term size to 1000 ( = filter by gene-set size) and click on the GEM button.
 A file is downloaded on your computer.
   <img src="https://github.com/bioinformaticsdotca/Pathways_2019/blob/master/Module2/gprofiler_new/images/gp14.png?raw=true" alt="workflow" width="750" />

  * 7b:  Open one file that you saved using Microsoft Office Excel or in an equivalent software.